eksubasi/DSA210/README.md

 ### Motivation

 Basketball is a big passion of mine, and I find watching it so exciting.
 My favorite is especially NBA, given its star players and breathtaking matches.
 However I've often wondered: Do these stars truly earn their salaries?
 Or do lesser-known players deliver more value for their cost?
-This project aims find a correlation between their costs and ratings to uncover who's worth their contract
+This project aims find a correlation between their costs and ratings to uncover who's worth their contract.

 ---